tungtose/sickle_ui/README.md

 ### Ui commands

-A number of `Commands` extension is available to make life easier, such as managing `PseudoStates`, `FluxInteractionStopwatchLock`s, or loggin an entity's hierarchy and components.
+A number of `Commands` extension is available to make life easier, such as managing `PseudoStates`, `FluxInteractionStopwatchLock`s, or logging an entity's hierarchy and components.

 ### Context Menu